Mateli-hub-coder/odin-recipes/README.md

 # odin-recipes
-This is a recipes website,
+This is a simple website,
-where I have shown how to use basic HTML elements check it out: https://mateli-hub-coder.github.io/odin-recipes/
+showing the use of basic HTML and Css elements. check it out: https://mateli-hub-coder.github.io/odin-recipes/